ucdavisdatalab/workshop_introduction_to_version_control/05_branching.Rmd

   (use "git commit" to conclude merge)
 ```

 You'll see that your conflicts are resolved.
-Now you can complete the merge with
+With that done, you can complete the
-a final commit.
+merge with a final commit.

 ```
 $ git commit -m 'Fixing conflict between master and first_commit'